Introduction to Printed Circuit Fabrication for the PCB Designer

 Figure 1.11 Typical through hole drill station

 At this point in the printed circuit fabrication process, the resin in the laminate layers and the prepreg layers is identical, and the stackup is ready for outer layer process steps.

 Outer Layer Processing

-After lamination and drilling there are a number of process steps a stackup must go through to arrive at a finished PCB.
-Among these are: plating copper in the holes and on pads and traces; etching away the unwanted copper; applying a surface finish to the exposed copper to preserve its solderability; drilling the unplated holes; applying solder mask and applying silk screened legends.
+After lamination and drilling, there are still many more process steps a stackup must go through to arrive as a finished PCB.
+Among these are: plating copper in the holes, pads, and traces; etching away unwanted copper; applying a surface finish to exposed copper to preserve its solderability; drilling unplated holes; applying solder mask and applying silk screened legends.
 These process steps are shown in Figure 1.12.